 This would depend on the couple's preference, but many couples will register for gifts.
 If not, consider a gift with a military theme.
 When in doubt, look to the invitation for directions regarding gifts.

-Below, learn all about traditions plus what to plan for and expect at a military wedding ceremony.
+Below, learn all about the traditions, plus what to plan for and expect at a military wedding ceremony.

 Seating Based on Military Status and Rank